SherG/cool-iron/blog/covid-19-favelas.md

 title: Food for the Favelas - COVID-19 Spurs Social Entrepreneurship in Brazil
 path: /covid-19-favelas
 date: 2021-06-02
 summary: Social entrepreneurship is riding to the rescue of Brazil's favelas.
-The only thing missing?
+What's missing?
 You.
 tags: ['social entrepreneurship']
 ---